RealTimeLogic/MinnowServer/README.md

 # Three WebSocket Servers

-The Minnow Server is one of three WebSocket server implementations provided by Real Tim Logic.
+The Minnow Server is one of three WebSocket server implementations provided by Real Time Logic.

 1. The Minnow Server is designed for resource constrained devices such as a Cortex-M0.
 A Minnow Server application must be designed as an SPA, and preferably use the [SPA amalgamator service](https://realtimelogic.com/articles/Creating-SinglePage-Apps-with-the-Minnow-Server#deploy) for converting the SPA assets into a C array.
 2. The [Barracuda Web Server's WebSocket Server](https://realtimelogic.com/ba/doc/en/C/reference/html/group__WebSockets.html) enables hybrid server-side/client-side web applications to communicate using both HTTP and WebSockets.